Many churches rely heavily on volunteer labor because they don’t have the resources to pay staff for all of the work that needs to be done.

 For example, a new volunteer in the children’s ministry will need to be trained on the proper approach to dealing with child behavior issues.

-This means communicating clearly what is, as well as what isn’t an acceptable discipline for an unruly child.
+This means communicating clearly what is and what isn’t an acceptable discipline for an unruly child.

 This type of communication and training helps the volunteer understand how to respond to issues they will deal with while in their volunteer role.